Monday, August 13, 2012

 Horsehead Nebula

 I am plagued by many fears.
-I am afraid of real-world concerns, such as falling from a great height; being buried alive; falling victim to violence; leprosy; etc.; and imaginary things and situations (I sure hope they are) like being cornered by zombies or scary-looking ghosts; a wall or railing suddenly melting away and causing me to plunge to my death (I guess this one is basically the same as the fear of falling); gravity suddenly reversing and causing me to fall up into the sky (same process as falling, but this one leads not to a crash but being lost in the black void of space).
+I am afraid of real-world concerns, such as falling from a great height; being buried alive; falling victim to violence; contracting leprosy; etc.; and imaginary things and situations (I sure hope they are) like being cornered by zombies or scary-looking ghosts; a wall or railing suddenly melting away and causing me to plunge to my death (I guess this one is basically the same as the fear of falling); gravity suddenly reversing and causing me to fall up into the sky (same process as falling, but this one leads not to a crash but being lost in the black void of space).

 Speaking of black voids, when I was little we had this big wardrobe in the house.
 It was very beautiful and impressive, being ornamented with mother-of-pearl inlays on a ground of black lacquer.
 My favorite part of it, however, was its interior.
 I liked to climb in, shut the door and sit still, enjoying the quiet darkness.
 Rather paradoxical for someone who developed a fear of both blackness and live burials, I suppose, but I found it comforting.
 If that wardrobe were here I probably would do it again.
 In fact, my dream house, if it ever were to be built, would include some cave-like structure, such as a small cell in a sub-basement, that I could crawl into and sit in the contemplative darkness and silence for a while.
 Hmm, maybe I'm sounding a little weird now.